Is Rape A Pre-existing Condition? Not Exactly.

 But that didn't satisfy the crowd, which was worked up by the idea that a rape victim could be denied health care.
 It's a notion that has caught fire nationwide through social media.

-Later at the town hall meeting another young woman asked the congressman a similar question.
+Later at the town hall meeting, another young woman asked the congressman a similar question.

 "Is rape considered a pre-existing condition under your amendment?
 Yes or no?" demanded a 17-year-old named Daisy, drawing cheers from the crowd.
 "Yes or no, yes or no?
 One word, please!"

-But, as with most things in health care, the reality is too complex to reduce to yes and no questions, or simple statements.
+But, as with most things in health care, the reality is too complex to reduce to yes-and-no questions, or simple statements.

 Before the Affordable Care Act

-Before the Affordable Care Act was passed in 2010, insurance companies didn't specifically included rape as a pre-existing condition that would allow them to deny victims coverage or charge them more.
+Before the Affordable Care Act was passed in 2010, insurance companies didn't specifically include rape as a pre-existing condition that would allow them to deny victims coverage or charge them more.
 But a handful of conditions and interventions that can follow a sexual assault could have led people who were raped to be excluded from buying policies.

 "What could happen, and we don't know for sure, is that the ways people access the health care system after an assault could be flagged by some insurance companies as high risk," says Dr. Diane Horvath-Cosper, an OB-GYN who is the reproductive health advocacy fellow at Physicians for Reproductive Health.

 Horvath-Cosper says some rape victims are given medications after the assault to prevent them from contracting HIV or other sexually transmitted infections.
-And some people who are sexually assaulted seek mental health counseling for post-traumatic stress or other conditions.
+And some people who are sexually assaulted seek mental health counseling for post-traumatic stress disorder or other conditions.

-Before the Affordable Care Act, people could be denied coverage or charged more for insurance if they took medications to treat HIV/AIDS or had existing mental health conditions.
+Before the Affordable Care Act, also known as Obamacare, people could be denied coverage or charged more for insurance if they took medications to treat HIV/AIDS or had existing mental health conditions.
 For example, seeking treatment for depression was listed as a "permanent decline" in a pre-Obamacare underwriting guide for the insurance company Humana.
-Underwriting guides from before the ACA for four different insurance companies all show AIDS as a "declinable" condition.
+Underwriting guides from before the ACA for four insurance companies all show AIDS as a "declinable" condition.

-An investigation published by the Huffington Post Investigative Fund in 2010 showed that many victims of rape were denied coverage because they contracted a sexually transmitted disease, or took medications to prevent one, or they were denied coverage of mental health care to treat the psychological effects of the assault.
+An investigation published by the Huffington Post Investigative Fund in 2010 showed that many victims of rape were denied coverage because they contracted a sexually transmitted disease or took medications to prevent one, or they were denied coverage of mental health care to treat the psychological effects of the assault.

 That all changed with the Affordable Care Act.

-Under the ACA, insurance companies must provide comprehensive coverage, as defined by a list of "essential health benefits" including mental health care, prescription drug coverage and maternity care.
-And insurers are required to charge everyone of the same age, living in the same community, the same price.
+Under the ACA, insurance companies must provide comprehensive coverage, as defined by a list of "essential health benefits," including mental health care, prescription drug coverage and maternity care.
+And insurers are required to charge everyone of the same age and living in the same community the same price.

 What's in the House GOP bill